Improving user workflows through mixed methods Research

 ❌ Poor discoverability of “Postpone Visit” feature (35/100)

-⚠ Confusion between tabs (e.g., users expected to edit products under “Products” tab instead of “Documents”)
+⚠ Confusion between tabs (e.g., users expected to edit products quantities under “Products” tab instead of “Documents”)

 👥 Users & Context